 The CLO Funds are primarily financed via capital contributed by subordinated noteholders and debt holders.
 Other than any investment in warehouse facilities in connection with the formation of a new CLO Fund, the Asset Manager Affiliates' risk with respect to each investment in the CLO Funds they manage is limited to any uncollected management fees (as the Asset Manager Affiliates have no investment in the CLO Funds they have no exposure or benefits in the ownership of the CLO Funds securities).
-Therefore, the gains or losses of the CLO Funds have not had a significant impact on the Asset Manager Affiliates' financial position, results of operations or cash flows.
-The Asset Manager Affiliates have no right to the benefits from, nor do they bear the risks associated with, these investments, beyond the management fees generated from the CLO Funds.
-If the Asset Manager Affiliates were to liquidate, these investments would not be available to any general creditors of the Asset Manager Affiliates.
-Additionally, the collateral assets of consolidated CLO Funds are held solely to satisfy the obligations of the CLO Funds, and the investors in the consolidated CLO Funds have no recourse to the general credit of the Asset Manager Affiliates for the notes issued by the CLO Funds.

 CLO Funds are investment vehicles created for the sole purpose of issuing collateralized loan instruments that offer investors the opportunity for returns that vary with the risk level of their investment.
 The securities issued by the CLO Funds are backed by diversified collateral asset portfolios consisting primarily of loans.
-For managing the collateral for the CLO Fund entities, the Asset Manager Affiliates earn investment management fees, including senior subordinated management fees, as well as contingent incentive fees.
+For managing the collateral for the CLO Fund entities, the Asset Manager Affiliates earn investment management fees, including senior and subordinated management fees, as well as contingent incentive fees.
+For the years ending December 31, 2016, 2015 and 2014, management fee revenues included incentive fees earned of approximately \$983,000, \$8.0 million, and \$12.0 million, respectively.
 The Asset Manager Affiliates have no investment in the CLO Funds they manage.
 However, their sole direct or indirect shareholder, KCAP Financial, has invested in certain of the CLO Funds, generally taking a portion of the unrated, junior subordinated position (generally subordinated to other interests in the entities and entitle KCAP Financial and other subordinated tranche investors to receive the residual cash flows, if any, from the entities).